peted-davis/WeatherFlow_PiConsole/README.md

 # WeatherFlow PiConsole
-Raspberry Pi Python console for the Weather Flow Smart Home Weather Station.
-The console uses the WeatherFlow REST API and websocket to stream data from your Weather Flow Smart Home Weather Station in real time via the internet.
+Raspberry Pi Python console for the Weather Flow Tempest and Smart Home Weather Station.
+The console uses the WeatherFlow REST API and websocket to stream data from your Weather Flow Tempest or Smart Home Weather Station in real time via the internet.
 As soon as the data from your station reaches the WeatherFlow servers, it is pushed immediately to the console, including the 3-second rapid fire wind updates.

-Many of the graphical elements in the console are based on the Weather34 Home Weather Station Template (https://www.weather34.com/homeweatherstation/) copyright 2015-2019 Brian Underdown.
+Many of the graphical elements in the console are based on the Weather34 Home Weather Station Template (https://www.weather34.com/homeweatherstation/) copyright 2015-2020 Brian Underdown.
 The Weather34 Home Weather Station Template is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.